icescrum/iceScrum-docker/icescrum/README.md

 If set to `true`, the protocol will be `https` instead of `http` in the URL.
 Be careful: this is all that this variables does, it does not configure the SSL connection at all.

 #### `ICESCRUM_HOST`
-__Required if you use docker-machine, e.g. to use Docker on OS X or Windows__, in such case set the IP of your Docker host, provided by `docker-machine ip yourmachine`.
+__Required if you use Docker Machine__, in such case set the IP of your Docker host, provided by `docker-machine ip yourmachine`.

 #### `ICESCRUM_PORT`
 The iceScrum Docker image will always have iceScrum running on its internal port `8080`, but nothing prevents you from defining a different external port (e.g. by exposing a different port in `docker run` via the `-p` argument).